ibm-cloud-docs/pattern-watson-speech-vision/overview.md

 The solution integrates with various IBM Cloud services to create a cohesive ecosystem:

-1. Vector Database solutions like Milvus.
-2. IBM Cloud Object Storage (COS) for storage needs.
+1. IBM Cloud Object Storage (COS) for storage needs.
-3. Block Storage to provide persistent disk storage.
+2. Block Storage to provide persistent disk storage.
-4. File Storage with Aspera integration for high-speed file transfers, such as uploading mp3, video files.
+3. File Storage with Aspera integration for high-speed file transfers, such as uploading mp3, video files.
-5. Monitoring and Logging: The solution includes robust logging and monitoring capabilities through:
+4. Monitoring and Logging: The solution includes robust logging and monitoring capabilities through:
-6. IBM Cloud Activity Tracker for real-time activity monitoring within the cloud environment.
+5. IBM Cloud Activity Tracker for real-time activity monitoring within the cloud environment.
-7. IBM Cloud Logs to centralize logs from all services, aiding in troubleshooting and performance optimization.
+6. IBM Cloud Logs to centralize logs from all services, aiding in troubleshooting and performance optimization.
-8.  code engine.
+7.  code engine.

 ### DevOps Pipeline